YunoHost-Apps/ethercalc_ynh/README.md

 EtherCalc for YunoHost

-LimeSurvey is an online web spreadsheet.
+EtherCalc is an online web spreadsheet.

 https://ethercalc.net/